realA10001986/SID/README.md

 There are different alternative ways to install this firmware:

-1) If a previous version of the SID firmware was installed on your device, you can update easily using the pre-compiled binary.
+1) If a previous version of the SID firmware is installed on your device, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ("install/sid-A10001986.ino.nodemcu-32s.bin").

 2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
 This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
 Detailed build information is in [sid-A10001986.ino](https://github.com/realA10001986/SID/blob/main/sid-A10001986/sid-A10001986.ino).